 Weakness.
 You may have weakness in your hands and wrists.

 The pain of golfer’s elbow may appear suddenly or gradually.
 The pain may get worse when you:

 - Lift weights

 - Pick up something with your palm down

 - Flex your wrist

-Procedural options include needling the tendon under ultrasoud to improve blood flow by creating acute inflammation and biologic regenerative injections (such as [PRP]) that can stimulate the body’s own natural healing response when conventional treatments have failed.
+Procedural options include needling the tendon under ultrasound to improve blood flow by creating acute inflammation and biologic regenerative injections (such as PRP therapy) that can stimulate the body’s own natural healing response when conventional treatments have failed.